-Whenever the allocation of quotas is conditioned on firms' activity in some way or another (e.g., level of production or maintained capacity), firms' incentives vis-à-vis this activity are changed.
+Whenever the allocation of quotas is conditioned on firms' activity in some way or another (e.g., maintained capacity or level of production), firms' incentives vis-à-vis this activity are changed.
 Typically, this activity is stimulated, usually resulting in higher production and emissions.
 As long as the overall emission target is fixed, the price of quotas is then driven up.
 The product market (in our case the electricity market) is also affected, but the impacts on this market depend highly on the choice of allocation mechanism.
-Some allocation mechanisms favour old over new installations, whereas others favour less emission-intensive over more emission-intensive technologies.
-For instance, we find that output-based allocation of quotas (A3) may significantly strengthen the substitution from coal power to gas power.
-Furthermore, capacity-based allocation (A4) may boost investments in new gas power plants.
+Some allocation mechanisms favor old over new installations, whereas others favor less emission-intensive over more emission-intensive technologies.
+For instance, we find that capacity-based allocation (A3) may boost investments in new gas power plants.
+Furthermore, output-based allocation of quotas (A4) may significantly strengthen the substitution from coal power to gas power.

-In general, allocation mechanisms that lead to large deviations from the cost-effective outcome with regards to prices and quantities also imply much larger welfare costs of reaching a fixed emission target.
+In general, allocation mechanisms that lead to large deviations from the cost-effective outcome with regard to prices and quantities also imply much larger welfare costs of reaching a fixed emission target.
 This is especially true for output-based allocation.
-Choosing this allocation mechanism can in fact be more costly for society than having considerably different CO2-prices across sectors.
+Choosing this allocation mechanism can in fact be more costly for society than having considerably different CO_2 prices across sectors.
+24